Why Yelp is More Important Than You Think

 Never, ever pay for reviews.
 Yelp will put a very embarrassing and damaging banner over your listing.
 You don’t want that.
 Yelp also discourages merchants from rewarding positive reviews with gifts, invites, etc. although thank-you messages are fine.

-Removing Bad Reviews
+Removing Bad Reviews From Yelp

 If someone posts a bad review don’t expect Yelp to help.
 Even if you believe it was unfair or unjustified negative reviews play an important part in their service and they are unlikely to intervene.